Pocket International Preschool in Kamikitazawa, Koenji & Ogikubo

 Circle, Triangle, Rectangle, Heart, Square, Diamond, Oval

-Social Study Context Grouping, Patterns, Giving Directions, Matching, Practicing Odd One Out
+Social Study Context Grouping, Patterns, Matching, Practicing Odd

 At this age, children begin to enjoy stronger relationships with others and learn about participating in a group.
 As they gradually recognize the differences between themselves and others, it is our goal to teach them the rules governing social interaction.
 Creative activities play a big role in accomplishing this and also help students start to use and develop their imaginations.